CrazyCloudCraft/wikitest/FAQ.md

 ## It only shows %placeholder% and not the variable
 Make sure, that you've tried the following steps:
-- PlaceholderAPI is installed and running
+- PlaceholderAPI is installed and running (Shows green in `/pl` and responds to the `/papi` command)
 - You downloaded the expansion with `/papi ecloud download [expansion]`
 A list of available expansions and their placeholders can be found [[here|Placeholders]]!
 Also note that not all placeholders are in a seperate expansion.
 Some are "hardcoded" into a plugin.